 Now you can wxplore historic cars and learn about the history of automotive industry in Detroit.

+The Motown Historical Museum shows Detroit's heyday as a metropolis in American music history.
 Diana Ross, Stevie Wonder, Michael Jackson, Marvin Gaye, Gladys Knight & the Pips, the Temptations and many other musicians produced their hits right here.
 The Motown Sound conquered the world from a small house in Detroit, which is now the "Motown Historical Museum".